approov/quickstart-ios-objectivec-nsurlsession/SHAPES-EXAMPLE.md

 Pod installation complete!
 There are 2 dependencies from the Podfile and 2 total pods installed.
 ```

-The Approov SDK is now included as a dependency in your project.
-Please observe `pod install` command output notice regarding the `ApproovShapes.xcworkspace` as it is the correct way to modify the project from this point on.
+The Approov SDK and `approov-service-nsurlsession` are now included as dependencies in your project.

+> **IMPORTANT:**: Please observe `pod install` command output notice regarding the `ApproovShapes.xcworkspace` as it is the correct way to modify the project from this point on.

 ## ENSURE THE SHAPES API IS ADDED